Kalmat/PyMonCtl/README.md

 * Create a fork of the [repository](https://github.com/Kalmat/PyMonCtl), or
 * [Download the repository](https://github.com/Kalmat/PyMonCtl/archive/refs/heads/master.zip), uncompress, and open it on your IDE of choice (e.g. PyCharm)

-Be sure you install all dependencies described on "docs/requirements.txt" by using pip
+Be sure you install all dependencies described on `docs/requirements.txt` by using pip

+    python3 -m pip install -r requirements.txt

 ## TEST <a name="test"></a>

-To test this module on your own system, cd to "tests" folder and run:
+To test this module on your own system, cd to `tests` folder and run:

-    pytest -vv test_pymonctl.py

-or, in case you get an import error, try this:

-    python3 -m pytest -vv test_pymonctl.py
+    python3 test_pymonctl.py